-“Chronic, unpredictable stress is toxic when there’s no reliable adult,” said Donna Jackson Nakazawa, the author of Childhood Disrupted and a science journalist who focuses on the intersection of neuroscience and immunology.
+“Chronic, unpredictable stress is toxic when there’s no reliable adult,” Donna Jackson Nakazawa, the author of Childhood Disrupted and a science journalist who focuses on the intersection of neuroscience and immunology, told me.

 Jordan Rosenfeld, a 43-year-old author from California, attributes her own digestive issues to her childhood.
 When her mother was in the throes of substance abuse, she says, there were times she didn’t have food to eat.
 By the time she left home at 18, she began suffering from chronic pain after eating.

 In adulthood, Rosenfeld noticed it was hard to regulate her emotions around hunger.
 “If I’m out with friends and we can’t decide on a restaurant, and I’m hungry—I can actually go into a little bit of a meltdown,” she told me.
 “And I can trace that back to literally not having been fed as a child at various junctures.”